Burgos, Pangasinan: Government

+Local government

 Burgos, belonging to the first congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 List of Municipal Heads

 The name of persons who held a leading official position during the Spanish period and thereafter were the following.